Old Man with a Gold Chain

 Old Man with a Gold Chain is a portrait by Rembrandt, painted in oils on canvas around 1631.
 It is now in the Art Institute of Chicago.

+There are copies including a second version which is now considered according to Scholar Gary Schwartz as an Autograph Replica By Rembrandt Van Rijn.

 This painting was documented by Hofstede de Groot as a portrait of Rembrandt's father in 1915, who wrote:675.
 HARMEN GERRITSZ VAN RIJN.
 Half-length, without hands; almost life size.
 He is inclined to the left, but his head and eyes are turned to the right.
 He wears a dark purple cloak, over which hangs a gold chain with a medallion.
 Round his neck is a small close-fitting steel gorget.
 In his right ear is a pearl.
 He has a short greyish beard, and curly hair covered by a broad-brimmed black hat with two dark ostrich feathers.
 Painted about 1631.
 Signed on the left at foot with the monogram "R H L"; canvas, 32 inches by 30 inches.
-There are copies: